sshastry/mscp/readme.md

 [mscp.pdf](http://sshastry.github.io/mscp/mscp.pdf)

-The above link will render the pdf file in this repository in your browser.
-See [here](http://webapps.stackexchange.com/questions/48061/can-i-trick-github-into-displaying-the-pdf-in-the-browser-instead-of-downloading).
+The above link will render the pdf file in this repository in your browser, explanation [here](http://webapps.stackexchange.com/questions/48061/can-i-trick-github-into-displaying-the-pdf-in-the-browser-instead-of-downloading).

 Slides for a talk to undergraduates given on 2011-02-28 introducting the idea of structuring a program with mathematics.
 The goal was to motivate and understand the category theory behind this small Haskell program